drcode/zek/README.md

 Q: How do I rename a page?

 A:You do this by editing the root node of the page outline, which contains the name of the page.
-To do this, simply perform the edit command `e` without any path.
+To do this, simply perform the edit command `e` without any path (the empty path is the path for the root node).

 # License